-A graduate of the Michaelis School of Fine Art at the University of Cape Town, Cullberg has gone on to present seventeen solo exhibitions in five different countries and his work has been included in curated exhibitions at various prestigious institutions and museums including amongst others Kulturhuset, Stockholm; Goteborgs Konst Museum, Gothenburg; the Johannesburg Art Gallery, Johannesburg and IZIKO South African National Gallery, Cape Town.
-The artist has participated in various international art fairs including AKAA (Also Known as Africa), Paris (2018); START, Saatchi Gallery, London (2018); Investec Cape Town Art Fair (2014 & 2018) and FNB Joburg Art Fair, Johannesburg (2008-2009 / 2011-2013).
+A graduate of the Michaelis School of Fine Art at the University of Cape Town, Cullberg has gone on to present nineteen solo exhibitions in five different countries and his work has been included in curated exhibitions at various prestigious institutions and museums including amongst others Kulturhuset, Stockholm; Goteborgs Konst Museum, Gothenburg; the Johannesburg Art Gallery, Johannesburg; IZIKO South African National Gallery, Cape Town and Zeitz Museum of Contemporary Art Africa (MOCAA), Cape Town.

 Cullberg's work can be found in the collection of the Swedish Parliament as well as a number of corporate collections including SASOL, Spier Arts Trust and Hollard in South Africa and Nandos in the UK.